 There’s no doubt that the car shipping industry has grown a lot in the past few years.
 Many people have used a local auto transport company or an online car shipping company to ship vehicles nationwide.
 Unfortunately, some car shipping companies try to swindle you out of your hard-earned money.
 Here are a few helpful tips to keep in mind when contacting a car transport company for service.

 What Are Some Car Shipping Scams I Should Look Out For?

 Car shipping scams aren’t something new!
 The internet has become an instant method for a fraudulent shipping company looking to cash in on unsuspecting individuals.
-For instance, some auto transport companies add in consultation fees, processing fees or paperwork fees to the contract without informing you.
+For instance, some auto transport companies add consultation fees, processing fees, or paperwork fees to the contract without informing you.
 Other current car shipping scams are:

 - Changing the final price of car shipping services AFTER you’ve signed a contract